MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/install/list-of-prerequisite-checks.md

 When you install a new site, Configuration Manager automatically installs SQL Server Native Client as a redistributable component.
 After the site is installed, Configuration Manager doesn't upgrade SQL Server Native Client.
 Updating the SQL Server Native Client may require a restart, which can impact the site install process.

-This check makes sure the site has a supported version of the SQL Native Client.
-Starting in version 1810, the minimum version is SQL 2012 SP4 (`11.*.7001.0`).
+This check makes sure the site server has a supported version of the SQL Native Client.
+The prerequisite check doesn't verify the supported version of the SQL Native Client on remote site systems.

+The minimum version is SQL 2012 SP4 (`11.*.7001.0`).
 This SQL Native Client version supports TLS 1.2.
 For more information, see the following articles:

 - [TLS 1.2 support for Microsoft SQL Server](https://support.microsoft.com/help/3135244/tls-1-2-support-for-microsoft-sql-server)